-In recent years, personal contract hire has become one of the most popular ways to get your hands on a new or nearly-new vehicle, without having to pay the full market price for it.
+In recent years, personal contract hire has become one of the most popular ways to get your hands on a new or nearly-new vehicle without having to pay the total market price for it.

 When you think of vehicle leasing, the chances are you’re thinking of personal contract hire (PCH), which is a posh way of saying ‘personal car leasing’.
 Compared with other types of personal leasing and finance options such as personal contract purchase (PCP), lease purchase and hire purchase, it’s easy and straightforward to get your head around.

 You also have the option with PCP of buying the vehicle for the remaining amount owed – an optional final payment which is sometimes known as a ‘balloon payment’.
-Or, if the vehicle is worth more than this final payment (known as equity) you can put this value towards the deposit of your next car.
+Or, if the car is worth more than this final payment (known as equity), you can put this value towards the deposit of your next vehicle.

 Purchasing a car doesn’t mean you have to pay for it all upfront.
 Hire Purchase (HP) spreads the cost of the car over a deposit and a series of monthly payments.
 You become the owner once the final payment is made.

 Our guide below explains three of the most popular ways for you to finance a new or nearly-new car.

 Personal Contract Hire (PCH) is a type of long-term rental that will suit you if you’re not looking to buy the car at the end of your contract and won’t need to change the car before the end of the contract.